asappresearch/josh-llm-simulation-training/README.md

 ```

 ## Using JOSH
 A class of JOSH is provided in this repo to be very flexible and work for a wide variety of user/agent interactions.
-To use JOSH yourself, you can start with the following code snippit
+To use JOSH yourself, you can start with the following code snippet
 ```
 from josh_train.josh import JOSH, BaseJOSHAgent, BaseRewards, BaseJOSHUser def add_error_message(agent):